Imagine you’re outside, and you see a plant sprouting roots and climbing up the side of another plant.

 There are many species of cacti and succulents, and not all of them produce aerial roots.

-The aerial roots are those that grow from the top of the plant and reach down towards the soil.
+The aerial roots are those that grow from the top of the plant and reach down toward the soil.
 They help the plant absorb water and nutrients from the ground.

 So what exactly is it?
 And why would you want to know if your cactus will grow aerial roots?